Rita graduated from the University of Central Florida with a bachelor's in art.

-Study in cycles of twenty to forty minutes with five to ten minute break-in between.
+5. Study in cycles of 20–40 minutes with a five- to ten-minute break in between.

-When you take a break, do something non-task oriented.
-This is when you check Facebook or the other social media sites, maybe you get a snack or another cup of coffee, play candy crush on your iPhone, etc. But, don't let your breaks distract you from returning to the task at hand.
+When you take a break, do something non-task-oriented.
+This is when you check Facebook or other social media sites; maybe you get a snack or another cup of coffee, play candy crush on your iPhone, etc. But, don't let your breaks distract you from returning to the task at hand.
 When break time is over, close out of whatever game or social media you're using and get back to business.

 Partnering with another member of your class has many advantages.
 First, if you missed a class or dozed off during a lecture, you can compare notes and make sure you're caught up.
 Second, the active engagement of quizzing each other is less monotonous than reading chapter upon chapter in the text or using flash cards.
-Finally, if you get along with your study partner(s) a lot of times these sessions feel more like hanging out, thus making studying far more entertaining.
+Finally, if you get along with your study partner(s), these sessions often feel more like hanging out, thus making studying far more entertaining.